 The spinach and cherry tomatoes combined with the sauce and baked beans only need to be cooked till heated through.
 The leaves will wilt slightly and the sauce in the middle of the pan should be warm.

-- add the spinach leaves (shown in photo 13)
+- Add the spinach leaves (Photo 13)

 To serve Beef Chipolatas for breakfast